flyingGH/prescan-sim-demo/README.md

 ### Network Connection

-The host should be connected to an **external** network (e.g., a wifi).
-Meanwhile, the host and target should be connected with an **internal** network.
+The host and the target should be connected to a **common** network (within the same subnet).
+If the target is a virtual machine, the network.
 The following information must be noted down:

 - `hostip`: the IP address of the host in the **external network**;
 - `hostname`: the name of the host;